MicrosoftLIAD/classroomB2/README.md

 # classroomB2
-Github repositor for second beta workshop on Lakehouse in a Day
+Github repository for second beta workshop on Lakehouse in a Day.